K-theoretic classification of inductive limit actions of fusion categories on AF-algebras: Preliminaries

 A \textit{bimodule intertwiner} between two $P-Q$ bimodules $X, Y$ is a morphism $f\in\cC(X\Rightarrow Y)$ intertwining the $P$ and $Q$ actions; i.e. $f\circ \lambda = \lambda\circ (\id_P\otimes f),$ and $ f\circ\rho= \rho\circ(f\otimes \id_Q)$.

 \begin{defn} Given a unitary fusion category $\cC$, we denote by $\QSys(\cC)$ the collection of all Q-systems in $\cC$, called \emph{the Q-system completion of $\cC$}, which assembles naturally into a finite rank semisimple $\rm C^*$ 2-category \cite{1812.11933}.
-Namely, $\QSys(\cC)$ consists of the following data: \begin{itemize} \item Objects in $\QSys(\cC)$ are are all Q-systems $P, Q\in\cC,$ \item 1-morphisms ${}_PX_Q\in\QSys(\cC)(P\to Q)$ are $P$-$Q$ bimodules.
+Namely, $\QSys(\cC)$ consists of the following data: \begin{itemize} \item Objects in $\QSys(\cC)$ are all Q-systems $P, Q\in\cC,$ \item 1-morphisms ${}_PX_Q\in\QSys(\cC)(P\to Q)$ are $P$-$Q$ bimodules.
 Note that \textbf{the source is the left index} and \textbf{the target is the right index}. \item 2-morphisms $f\in\QSys(\cC)(X\Rightarrow Y)$ are $P$-$Q$ bimodule intertwiners. \end{itemize} For a detailed description of all the higher compositions and coherences, see \cite[\S 3]{MR4419534}. \end{defn} Conceptually, the Q-system completion of a unitary tensor category can be thought of a ``higher unitary idempotent completion" of $\cC,$ initially thought of as a $\rm C^*$ 2-category with one object \cite{1905.09566, 2021arXiv210809872V}.
 There are finitely many isomorphism classes (i.e. Morita classes) of indecomposable objects (Q-systems).
-Indeed, every indecomposable Q-system is Morita equivalent to a connected one, and if $\cC$ is fusion there are finitely many of these up to algebra isomorphism \cite{MR1932664}.
+Recall a Q-system is \textit{indecomposable} if it is not isomorphic to a direct sum of two sub Q-systems.
+A Q-system $Q$ is \textit{connected} if $\cC(1_\cC\to Q)$ is one dimensional.
+Then every indecomposable Q-system is Morita equivalent to a connected one (this follows from the unitary version of Ostrik's theorem below), and if $\cC$ is fusion there are finitely many of these up to algebra isomorphism \cite{MR1932664}.

-\begin{rem}[Unitary Ostrik's Theorem] $\QSys(\cC)$ is (1-contravariantly) equivalent to the $\rm C^*$ 2-category $\fssMod(\cC)$ of finitely semisimple unitary $\cC$-module categories, via a unitary version of Ostrik's theorem \cite{1704.04729, 2021arXiv210809872V}.
-The 2-functor witnessing this equivalence takes a Q-system $Q$ and assignments it the right $\cC$-module category ${}_{Q}\cC$ of left $Q$-modules internal to $\cC$.
+\begin{rem}[Unitary Ostrik's Theorem] $\QSys(\cC)$ is (1-contravariantly) equivalent to the $\rm C^*$ 2-category $\fssMod(\cC)$ of finitely semisimple unitary right $\cC$-module categories, via a unitary version of Ostrik's theorem \cite{MR3933035, 2021arXiv210809872V}.
+The 2-functor witnessing this equivalence takes a Q-system $Q$ and assigns it the right $\cC$-module category ${}_{Q}\cC$ of left $Q$-modules internal to $\cC$.
 Namely, the equivalence is given by:

 \end{rem}

 In this paper we will be interested in $[\QSys(\cC)],$ the \textit{decategorification} of the $\rm C^*$ 2-category $\QSys(\cC)$, and much more so when $\cC$ is a unitary fusion category.